GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

    it is chosen s.t. the resulting domain is the intersection of all individual domains.
 :code:`layout_map`
-   the layout map is chosen as the layout map of the first input argument which is a GT4Py Storage :code:`alignment` the resulting alignment is chosen as the least common multiple of the alignments of all inputs which are a GT4Py Storage
+   the layout map is chosen as the layout map of the first input argument which is a GT4Py Storage :code:`axes` if the :code:`axes` parameters of all operands agree, the output will have the same :code:`axes`. otherwise, the axes are chosen as the union of all input storages. the order will be a sub-sequence of "IJK" in this case.
+:code:`alignment`
+   the resulting alignment is chosen as the least common multiple of the alignments of all inputs which are a GT4Py Storage